Decisions. They’re the difference between where you are now and where you could be.

 But that’s a losing strategy.
 The truth is, mistakes aren’t the end of the road; they’re just data points.
 They show you what didn’t work, which is just as valuable as knowing what does.

 The key here is speed—learn from mistakes, adjust, and move forward.
-The faster you turn a mistake into a lesson, the faster you can make better decisions.
+The faster you turn a mistake into a lesson, the faster you can make better ones.
 You either win, or you learn.
 Those are the only two options if you’re committed to growth.

 So, instead of obsessing over what went wrong, ask yourself, “What did I just learn, and how can I use this to level up?”
 That’s how you turn every failure into a stepping stone to success.